 LASSO regression is one of the methods that overcome the shortcomings (instability of the estimate and unreliability of the prediction) of linear regression in a high-dimensional context.
 The main advantage of LASSO regression is its ability to perform variable selection, which can be valuable when there are a large number of variables.

 Options of the LASSO Regression in XLSTAT

-Cross-validation: Activate this option if you want to calculate the λ parameter by cross-validation.
-This option allows you to run a k-fold cross-validation to obtain the optimal λ regularization parameter and quantify the quality of the classifier or the regression with chosen parameters.
-Data is partitioned into k equally subsamples of equal size.
+- Cross-validation: Activate this option if you want to calculate the λ parameter by cross-validation.
+This option allows you to run a k-folds cross-validation to obtain the optimal λ regularization parameter and to quantify the quality of the classification or regression depending on it.
+Data is partitioned into k subsamples of equal size.
 A single subsample is retained as the validation data to test the model, and the remaining k-1 subsamples are used as training data.

 Convergence: Enter the maximum value of the evolution of the log of the likelihood from one iteration to another which, when reached, means that the algorithm is considered to have converged.
 Default value: 0.000001.